 When consultant and client meet for the first time there’s naturally a certain amount of sizing-up going on.

 A potential client is looking for a solution to a problem.
 He wonders if the consultant can help him, whether he can trust what she says, how much she costs, and when she will be available.
 All these considerations and more determine whether to engage her services.

-A client is hoping to find the help he needs as quickly as possible, but wants to feel confident that the chosen consultant can help effectively for an acceptable price.
-He may believe that his problem can be fixed easily by someone with the right expertise, and be hoping (or expecting) to get his problem solved quickly, perhaps at no charge.
+A client is hoping to find the help they need as quickly as possible but wants to feel confident that the chosen consultant can help effectively for an acceptable price.
+They may believe that their problem can be fixed easily by someone with the right expertise, and be hoping (or expecting) to get their problem solved quickly, perhaps at no charge.